shorebirdtech/shorebird/packages/shorebird_cli/README.md

 shorebird run
 ```

-**❗️Note**: If it's the first time, `shorebird run` will download and build the shorebird engine which may take some time.
+**❗️Note**: If it's the first time using shorebird, `shorebird run` will download and build the shorebird engine which may take some time.
 The shorebird engine will be cached for subsequent runs.

 ### Build